 As food is digested, it passes from the stomach to the small intestine.
-It then travels from the small intestine into the large intestine (colon).
-The colon absorbs water and liquid from the digested food.
+It then travels from the small intestine into the main part of the large intestine (called the colon).
+The colon absorbs water and salt from the digested food.
 The waste matter that is left after going through the colon is known as feces or stool.
-Feces are stored in the rectum, the final 6 inches of the digestive system.
+Feces are stored in the lower part of the large intestine, called the rectum, which is the final 6 inches of the digestive system.
 From there, they pass out of the body through the anus as a bowel movement.

-- About midway down the anal canal is the dentate line, which is where most of these anal glands empty into the anus.
+- About midway down the anal canal is the dentate line, which is where most of the anal glands empty into the anus.

 - At the anal verge, the squamous cells of the lower anal canal merge with the skin just outside the anus.
-This skin around the anal verge (called the perianal skin or the anal margin) is also made up of squamous cells, but it also contains sweat glands and hair follicles; the lining of the lower anal canal.
+This skin around the anal verge (called the perianal skin or the anal margin) is also made up of squamous cells, but it also contains sweat glands and hair follicles, which are not found in the lining of the lower anal canal.

 Benign (non-cancerous) anal tumors